 7: Deep Calls to Deep

-What Intends the Unintentional?
+What Intents the Unintentional?

-“Well, it’s not worth making any big deal about this, let’s go in,” Gabriel said.
+“Well, it’s not worth making any big deal about this.
+Let’s go in,” Gabriel said.

 And so, they did.
 Ishmael opened the left door of the main entrance a bit more so that they could fit through one by one, but he couldn’t open it much past that because it was jammed on something.
 The right one had been leftcracked open a bit but was stuck in a position that would have been uncomfortable from some of them to squeeze through.
 Ishmael smelled the familiar smell of mold that was prominent in all the rotting structures of the zone, but itwas deep and earthy in there and smelled like his imagination of the fathomless wild.
 He decided that the odor was too profound to put his mask on.
 He assured himself that it couldn’t be toxic and so magnificent at the same time.
 Bodies had evolved to detect poison as well as opportunity, but he had another body that had evolved to perceive the sublime from a time before natural selection.